Orange-OpenSource/a11y-guidelines/src/en/articles/aria-1-3-new-accessibility-features.md

 ---
-title: "New Features in ARIA Version 1.3: a guide for developers"
+title: "New Features in ARIA version 1.3: a guide for developers"
 abstract: "Explore the new features introduced in ARIA version 1.3.
 This article provides practical examples and explains how these enhancements improve web application accessibility for all users."
+titleBeforeTag: true
 date: "2025-03-18"
 tags:
   - web
   - advanced
 ---

-# Introduction
+## Introduction
 Version 1.3 of the <abbr>ARIA</abbr> (Accessible Rich Internet Applications) standard brings significant improvements to the accessibility of web applications.
 This article aims to inform web and mobile developers, as well as anyone interested in digital accessibility, about the new attributes and roles introduced, their usage, and the impact they can have on user experience.

-# New ARIA attributes
+## New ARIA attributes

 1. aria-braillelabel